 Taken together, our results show that efficient punishment institutions emerge endogenously through a competitive process in an environment in which people can "vote with their feet."
-Prosocial individuals play a key role in this process because they quickly establish a cooperative culture that considerably shortens the length of time that it takes to render an institution efficient.
-While uncoordinated peer punishment incurs large initial costs, the combination of endogenous sorting of prosocial individuals with the possibility of coordinating group behavior through normative requests very quickly makes both peer punishment and centralized punishment the superior institutions.
+Normative consensus building and prosocial individuals play a key role in this process.
+Prosocial individuals quickly migrate to coordinated peer or coordinated centralized punishment institutions and establish a cooperative culture that is characterized by the general normative request to cooperate at very high levels.
+This request is credibly enforced by peers or the centralized judge and considerably shortens the length of time that it takes to render an institution efficient.
+In contrast to uncoordinated peer punishment, which typically incurs large initial costs, the combination of endogenous sorting of prosocial individuals with the possibility of coordinating group behavior through normative requests very quickly makes both peer punishment and centralized punishment the superior institutions.

 Our study is related to several lines of research.
 First, it is connected to the experimental literature on the role of sanctions in the provision of public goods and the enforcement of social norms.
-Influential and insightful previous work has examined the sanctioning rules that subjects in predetermined groups select through democratic voting or other collective choice mechanisms (e. g., Yamagishi, 1986; Kosfeld, Okada, & Riedl, 2009; Ertan, Page & Putterman 2009; Sutter, Haigner, & Kocher, 2010; Putterman, Tyran & Kamei 2011; Andreoni & Gee, 2012; Markussen, Putterman & Tyran 2014).
-A key feature of this literature is that once the sanctioning rule is determined through a collective choice procedure (e.g. voting), the sanctions themselves and/or the constraints on feasible sanctions are automatically executed, which presupposes a reliable institutional structure that captures important components of modern democratic states.
-This contrasts with our peer punishment institution where subjects unconstrained by formal rules always execute sanctions.
-They have, in particular, the complete freedom to determine their individual distribution of sanctions and to engage in antisocial punishment.
-In our experiment, impediment to the efficiency sanctioning systems in uncoordinated peer punishment.
+Influential and insightful previous work has examined the sanctioning rules that subjects in predetermined groups select through democratic voting or other collective choice mechanisms (e.g., Yamagishi, 1986; Kosfeld, Okada, & Riedl, 2009; Ertan, Page & Putterman 2009; Sutter, Haigner, & Kocher, 2010; Putterman, Tyran & Kamei 2011; Andreoni & Gee, 2012; Markussen, Putterman & Tyran 2014).
+A key difference between this literature and our paper is that we introduce the opportunity to form a normative consensus and show that this has important consequences for the relative efficiency of peer versus centralized sanctioning systems.
+Another relevant feature of much of this literature is that once the sanctioning rule is determined through a collective choice procedure (e.g. voting), the sanctions themselves and/or the constraints on feasible sanctions are automatically executed, which presupposes a reliable institutional structure that captures important components of modern democratic states.
+This contrasts with our peer punishment institution where subjects unconstrained by formal rules execute sanctions.
+Subjects have, in particular, the complete freedom to determine their individual distribution of sanctions and to engage in antisocial punishment - an important potential impediment to the efficiency of sanctioning systems in uncoordinated peer punishment.
+In our experiment, the punisher may voluntarily limit sanctioning due to his own normative views or the group members' informal normative requests, but explicit formal rules that are automatically enforced do not constrain him in any way.
+We therefore believe that one key insight from our paper is that despite the complete absence of formal constraints on individual sanctions, peer punishment with a normative consensus opportunity turns out to be very effective in establishing awelfare-improving culture of cooperation quickly.